 Luther v.
-Borden (1849) is the fifteenth landmark Supreme Court case, and first case in the Elections module, featured in the KTB Prep American Government and Civics Series designed to acquaint users with the origins, concepts, organizations, and policies of the United States government and political system.
+Borden (1849) is the sixteenth landmark Supreme Court case, and first case in the Elections module, featured in the KTB Prep American Government and Civics Series designed to acquaint users with the origins, concepts, organizations, and policies of the United States government and political system.
 The goal is greater familiarization with the rights and obligations of citizenship at the local, state, national, and global levels and the history of our nation as a democracy.
 While there is overlap, these landmark cases are separated into cases addressing:

 - Foreign Policy

 - Death Penalty

 - Speech, Press, and Protest

 The Supreme Court is the highest court in the United States.
 Article III of the U.S. Constitution created the Supreme Court and authorized Congress to pass laws establishing a system of lower courts.
 The Constitution elaborated neither the exact powers and prerogatives of the Supreme Court nor the organization of the Judicial Branch as a whole.
 Thus, it has been left to Congress and to the Justices of the Court through their decisions to develop the Federal Judiciary and a body of Federal law.

 The number of Justices on the Supreme Court changed six times before settling at the present total of nine in 1869.
 Since the formation of the Court in 1790, there have been only 17 Chief Justices* and 102 Associate Justices, with Justices serving for an average of 16 years.
 On average a new Justice joins the Court almost every two years.